sigsum/sigsum/doc/design.md

 Verifiers interact with the logs indirectly through their signer's existing distribution mechanism.
 Signers are responsible for logging signed checksums and distributing necessary proofs of public logging.
-Monitor discover signed checksums in the logs, generating alerts if use-case specific claims are false.
+Monitor discover signed checksums in the logs, generating alerts if any key-usage is inappropriate.

 ### 4 - Frequently Asked Questions
 #### 4.1 - What parts of the design are we still thinking about?